datamesh-governance/datamesh-governance.com/policies/definitions/data-contract/data-contract.md

 ## Automation

-- The data contract can be formalized as a YAML document
-  - A YAML specification needs to be defined
-  - The plaform can check, if the data contract is well-defined
-- Data platform capabilities to export data contract to other systems, such as data catalog, data product inventory, data quality systems
+- Data contracts can be provided to all potential customers by the data product developers and accepted throught the data product consumer as a self-service.
+- Data platform automates the creation of IAM identities, roles, and access policies
-- Reassessment reminders and processes
+- Reassessment reminder notification and automated contract renewal processes